asalee01/Virtual-Cookbook/README.md

 ## GUI using guidelines:
 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on the Add Recipe button on the choices panel, this will then prompt you enter specific types of text to each of the input boxes.
-Once you feel like your recipe has been successfully added, you can click submit and it will have been added to a Y (RecipeList).
+Once you feel like your recipe has been successfully added, you can click submit, and it will have been added to a Y (RecipeList).
-- You can generate the second required action related to the user story "removing multiple Xs"
+- You can generate the second required action related to the user story "removing multiple Xs from a Y" by clicking on the Remove Recipe button on the choices panel, this will ask you enter the name of the recipe that needs to be removed once you enter that it will be removed.
+- You can locate my visual component by looking at the top left of the initial panel, and you would see a logo of my cookbook.
+- You can save my state by just clicking on the save button in the choices panel.
+- You can load my state by just clicking on the load button in the choices panel.
+- You can view all the recipes in my cookbook currently by clicking the Show All button.
+- You can search for recipes by ingredients and time by clicking the search button.
+You can ONLY type in one of the JTextFields, and then it will show you all the recipes in the cookbook that meet your requirement.
+- You can modify recipes by clicking the modify button and typing the recipe you want to change.
+Then you can modify that recipe to your choose and update the cookbook.